The Clock Tower at Bamburgh Castle

 Regretfully The Clock Tower is not suitable for dogs.

 The beds are made up with high quality Egyptian cotton bed linen, hypoallergenic duvets and pillows.
 A hairdryer is provided in both double bedrooms.
-Guest toiletries are provided along with luxurious bath sheets and hand towels.
+Guest toiletries are provided along with bath sheets and hand towels.

 Wi-Fi & Mobile coverage